-We are dedicated to the promotion, and enjoyment of cross-country skiing through youth and adult programs, clinics, races and groomed trails.
+We are dedicated to the promotion, and enjoyment of cross-country skiing for our entire community, through youth and adult programs, clinics, races and groomed trails.

 Whether you're a life-long nordic fanatic or a curious beginner, we're here to help you find community and fun!